 An ancient broadleaved woodland located near the village of Calverly, once the garden of an impressive Victorian House now transformed into a woodland home to a variety of birds, including the nuthatcher.

-West Wood is part of the West Leeds Country Park, a 62 mile circular trail that runs from the City Centre through the green corridor of the Aire Valley around Calverly, south of Pudsey and into Armley and Wortley.
+West Wood is part of the West Leeds Country Park: a 62-mile circular trail that runs from the city centre through the green corridor of the Aire Valley, covering Calverly, Pudsey, Armley and Wortley.

 This quirky site has lots of hidden glimpses of the past to discover.
-Go for a hike or take the dog for a walk, grab your binoculars and see what birds you can spot and forage for wild berries.
+Go for a hike or take the dog for a walk; grab your binoculars and see what birds you can spot; or forage for wild berries.

 Things to Note

 West Wood has the following on-site or nearby:

 - Disabled Access

 - Dog Waste Bins

 West Wood is a 19-acre stretch of woodland located in the beautiful Aire Valley between Shipley and Pudsey.
 The woods are close to the village of Calverly and are 10-miles from Leeds city centre and 4-miles from Bradford.